fstrauf/roadvagabonds/content/blog/distraction-through-phones/index.md

 category: life
 ---

 Wherever you look, you see people staring at there phones.
 While walking, sitting in the bus, in the car, on a bench in front of a beautiful beach, just everywhere.<!-- end -->

 What goes beyond my understanding though, is when you are having a conversation with someone, and all of a sudden a notification pops up on their display and instead of ignoring it, they pick up their phone and start answering - absolutely out of control!
-Often this happens in the office where people come up to me, interrupt my work and then,a minute into our talk, start reading emails.
+Often this happens in the office where people come up to me, interrupt my work and then, a minute into our talk, start reading emails.
 How did we get here?

 # Why are smartphonees / technology doing this to our brains?